 - Register for Classes - If you qualify for priority registration, you may enroll online at your scheduled priority registration time or anytime thereafter.
 Log into your eServices account and look for your assigned day and time in the box labeled Enrollment Appointment.
 During the open enrollment period you may enroll at any time.

 - Pay Enrollment Fees or Apply for California Promise Grant - Fees are due at the time of enrollment.
 You may pay online by credit card or by cash or check in Business Services.
-The California Promise Grant assists many students with fees and federal financial aid can help with other school related expenses.
+The California Promise Grant fee waiver assists many students with fees and federal financial aid can help with other school related expenses.
 It is important that financial aid matters are handled as early as possible.
 If you need financial assistance, please do not wait until you complete the enrollment steps above before applying.
-It is important to complete the FAFSA (Free Application for Federal Financial Aid) as soon as you have made the decision to enroll in college.
+It is important to complete the FAFSA (Free Application for Federal Financial Aid) as soon as you have made the decision to enroll in college (Before March 2nd each year).
 Click here for more information about Financial Aid.
-Please note that students who have obtained an associate degree or higher may not be eligible for federal financial aid.
+Please note that students who have obtained a bachellor degree or higher may not be eligible for federal financial aid.
 Check Satisfactory Progress Policy on financial aid website for more information.